FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 This should be a relatively simple guide for setting up a hackintosh on a Razer Blade Stealth (mine is a 7200U i5 processor BIOS Version 8.02)
 If you fuck something up on your laptop, that’s on you…

+**Once everything is set up, you should generate a new serial number and stuff that goes along with it.**

 Anyway

 **Things to take note**